About the Board of Directors

 He is an author of some 120+ papers and chapters, and co-editor of 3 edited collections.
 He has worked in a wide variety of research areas including sensory cue integration (including multisensory work involving vision, touch, proprioception and audition), perception of depth, surface material properties and texture, perceptual decision-making and visual control of movement (reaching and saccades).
 Much of this work involves empirical behavioral work coupled with computational models, including both ideal-observer, Bayesian models as well as sub-optimal heuristic models of human performance.
 Recent theoretical contributions include new models of reaction time in discrimination experiments and of cortical adaptation.

-Anya Hurlbert, Treasurer
+Anya Hurlbert, Vice President

 Newcastle University – Website – Term ends May 2026